gpspake/laravation/README.md

 Compass is really powerful and has a lot of great features but it requires the Compass Gem and takes a longer to compile than Libsass.
 The choice is yours.

 ###Using Compass
-If you want to use Compass, you'll need to the Compass Gem (Requires Ruby)
+If you want to use Compass, you'll need the Compass Gem (Requires Ruby)

 - Install the Compass Gem
 ```